 Pure synthetic engine oils are engineered to deliver extended drain interval performance due to their ability to resist breakdown far better than petroleum/conventional oils.

-There is much thought and research that has been put into creating engine oils that can withstand very extreme operating conditions.
+Much thought and research has been put into creating engine oils that can withstand very extreme operating conditions.
 Through the use of the finest pure synthetic base stocks, these advanced engine oils are engineered to prevent the formation of detrimental deposits.

-They are also highly resistant to burning-off, or what is known as volitalization.
-If volitalization were to occur, this could negatively affect viscosity, which could lead to unnecessary increased oil consumption.
+They are also highly resistant to burning-off, or what is known as volatilization.
+If volatilization were to occur, this could negatively affect viscosity, which could lead to unnecessary increased oil consumption.

 Beyond the fact the that finest base stocks are chosen, chemists will blend into these base stocks the finest possible additives.
-When you combine top of the line base stocks with the best performance enhancing additives, you end up with a superior engine oil that can withstand the most extreme engine stresses.
+When you combine top of the line base stocks with the best performance-enhancing additives, you end up with superior engine oil that can withstand the most extreme engine stresses.

 Through scientific oil analysis, one can monitor the oil’s condition at select intervals so that you can understand and learn what is happening inside your motor.